 The article, “$3.25M Verdict Shows Best Intentions Don't Eliminate Liability,” featured in Kansas City Business Journal, discussed the outcome of the Owner-Operator Independent Drivers Association case.

 Melody Rayl wasn’t a party to the Wieland case, but she said it’s important for employers to pay attention to its outcome.

 “I definitely think employers should evaluate whether or not they’re in a position where they need to be taking some steps to protect their employees,” she said.
-“If there has been some history of crime in the area, or if you have an employee who comes to you and says they have a domestic violence issue that could become volatile in the workplace, there may indeed be a good reason for an employer to implement some security measures.
-But the important takeaway here is that if you reach a point where you decide that is something you need to do, make sure you’re engaging experts in that field and doing it correctly.”
+“If there has been some history of crime in the area, or if you have an employee who comes to you and says they have a domestic violence issue that could become volatile in the workplace, there may indeed be a good reason for an employer to implement some security measures."

 At the very least, an employer needs to communicate clearly with employees about security measures so they understand the limitations.
 That includes something as simple as using the buddy system when heading to the parking lot at night.
 If you’ve made it a formal company policy, then you need to provide training, Melody said.
 There also should be clear communication that this isn’t meant to protect employees from every possible threat.